 (USA Features) President Donald Trump’s 2020 reelection campaign has filed a libel suit against The New York Times, accusing the paper of knowingly publishing a false story claiming Russia was backing his first campaign.

-The complaint the Times was “well aware” it published false information about collusion between the Russian government and Trump’s 2016 campaign.
+The the Times was “well aware” it published false information about collusion between the Russian government and Trump’s 2016 campaign.

 “The Times’ own previous reporting had confirmed the falsity of these statements,” the complaint reads.